• Home

 Montana may not be known for having diverse global cuisine, but a visit to the state’s hippie capital of Missoula says otherwise.
 With options like Indian, Brazilian, and Argentinian, try one of these restaurants for some of the tastiest and most interesting food around.

-Filed Under: Foodie Travel, Montana, North America, Off the Beaten Path, U.S. Tagged With: Missoula, restaurants, Travel Styles, vegetarian
+Filed Under: Foodie Travel, Montana, North America, U.S. Tagged With: restaurants

 Ghosts of the Wild West: A Photo Essay from Montana